-By closely examining the tires, you will be able to determine if the tire is wearing properly or if replacement should be considered.
+By closely examining the tires, you may be able to determine if the tire is wearing properly or if replacement should be considered.
 Here are five common tire wear patterns you need to be aware of:

-5. Patchy wear implies the tire is out of balance.
+5. Patchy Wear.
+Patchy wear implies the tire is out of balance.
 Have a mechanic spin and rotate your tires, as this will help equalize the wear.
 The National Highway Traffic Safety Administration suggests having tires spun and rotated every 5,000 miles, but it’s a good idea to consult your owner’s manual first.

 Wear patterns aren’t the only things you can learn about from a close inspection of a tire.
-There are also markings and codes on the side of the tire that provide specific information, and this information is there to help you when it’s time to replace your tires.
+There are also markings and codes on the side of the tire that provide specific information, and this information is there to help you knew when it’s time to replace your tires.
 The molded-in markings on the side of the tire include information about everything from the tire’s size and load rating to its temperature and traction rating:

 Whether tire wear patterns suggest something as simple as an over-inflated or under-inflated tire, or point to a more serious problem with the car’s suspension or alignment, by understanding what the tire wear patterns and molded-in markings mean, you’ll be better able to determine the overall health of your car.
 After all, your tires are the only thing lying between your vehicle and the road.
-With these tips, you’ll be well equipped to maintain your tires for life.